ranganathanlab/pySCA/docs/source/get_started.rst

 scripts/
   Contains scripts used to generate the input data from the example analyses. notebooks/
-  Contains a set of pySCA examples as IPython (now Jupyter) notebooks. pysca/
+  Contains a set of pySCA examples as Jupyter (formerly IPython) notebooks. pysca/
   Contains the Python source code for the SCA implementation.